kubernetes-sigs/kustomize/examples/remoteBuild.md

 EOF
 ```

-Build this to confirm all three pods (from the base) have the `remote-` prefix.
+Build this to confirm that all three pods from the base
+have the `remote-` prefix.

 <!-- @remoteBases @test -->
 ```
 test 3 == \